 lcore

 There are several key concepts we’ve been trying to illustrate in this book.
-Among others, at least four of them are often mentioned together: lcore, interface and queue.
-Before we start introducing -c|--lcore option, let’s briefly review these concepts.
+Among others, at least four of them are often mentioned together: lcore, interface, and queue, but before we start introducing the fourth, the -c|--lcore option, let’s briefly review these concepts.

-Lcore

-lcore is a thread in vRouter DPDK process running in user space
+Lcore: lcore is a thread in vRouter DPDK process running in user space

-interface

-is the endpoints of connections between vRouter and other VM, or between vRouter and the outside of the compute.
+interface: This is the endpoint of connections between the vRouter and the other VM, or between vRouter and the outside of the compute.
 At the vRouter and VM end, the interfaces are called vif and tap interfaces respectively.
-There are also bond0 physical interface in DPDK user space and vhost0 interface in linux kernel.
-The former is the physically NIC bundle connecting to the peer device, and the latter give the host an IP address and through with the vRouter agent can exchange control plane messages with the controller.
+There are also bond0 physical interface in DPDK user space and vhost0 interface in Linux kernel.
+The former is the physically NIC bundle connecting to the peer device, and the latter gives the host an IP address and through which the vRouter agent can exchange control plane messages with the controller.

-Queue

-for each interface there are some queues created.
-They are essentially some memories allocated to hold the packets.
+Queue: For each interface there are some queues created.
+They are essentially allocated memory to hold the packets.

 The CPU cores connect all these objects together.
-As of the writing of this book, the implemention is to have one to one mapping between the number of CPU cores allocated to vRouter and the number of interface queues.
-For example, if 4 CPUs are allocated to DPDK vRouter forwarding threads (the lcores), then 4 lcores will be created, and 4 DPDK interface queues will be created for each vif interface.
-Same rule applies to the VM - You assign 4 CPU cores to a VM, then by default, Nova will create 4 (virtio??) queues for a tap interface in the VM.
-That said, of course, multiple queue as a feature needs to be turned on in Nova at the first place.
-We can illustrate this with a table below:
+As of the writing of this book, the implemention is to have one-to-one mapping between the number of CPU cores allocated to vRouter and the number of interface queues.
+For example, if four CPUs are allocated to the DPDK vRouter forwarding threads (the lcores), then four lcores will be created, and four DPDK interface queues will be created for each vif interface.
+The same rule applies to the VM.
+You assign four CPU cores to a VM, then by default, Nova will create four (Virtio??) queues for a tap interface in the VM.
+That said, of course, multiple queue as a feature needs to be turned on in Nova.
+We can illustrate with the following: